stnert/check_systemd/README.md

                         trigger a critical state (by default 7 days).
   -v, --verbose         Increase output verbosity (use up to 3 times).
-  -V, --version         show program's version number and exit -w SECONDS, --warning SECONDS
+  -V, --version         show program's version number and exit
-                        Startup time in seconds to result in a warning status.

 Performance data:
   - count_units